 The Maryland certified Driver’s Education Course is a 36-hour program — including 30 hours of classroom instruction and 6 hours behind-the-wheel training.

 The classroom instruction is provided in 10 three-hour classes held Monday through Friday over a 2-week period (a total of 10 days).
-Courses that do NOT start on a Monday (due to holidays like New Year Day or MLK Jr. Day) will consist of a make-up class on a Saturday at 8:45 AM.
+Courses that do NOT start on a Monday (due to holidays like New Year Day or MLK Jr. Day) will consist of a make-up class on a Saturday.
 Students are responsible for their transportation to/from class each day.

 The 6 hours of behind-the-wheel driver training is provided in 3 two-hour sessions by appointment only (scheduled Monday through Saturday between 8:00 a.m. and 5:00 p.m.).
 The School offers a courtesy pick-up and drop-off service for the behind-the-wheel training sessions for students residing within 7 miles of A&T Driving School.
 All other students must come to A&T Driving School to be picked up and dropped off for their behind-the-wheel training sessions.